 World Class Athletes receive massages to help enhance and improve performance.
 Massage helps prevent muscle injuries and improves recovery time with its therapeutic benefits.
 So, why not use it on horses?
 Like humans, horses greatly benefit from the same massage techniques.
 Equine massage therapy has been around since the middle ages, but many horse trainers and riders have not realized its potential.
-It goes without saying, we want the best for our horses, both physically and mentally; Shiatsu massage is beneficial in both of these areas.
-It helps to release tight muscles; relieve fatigue, stress, and soreness; and help our athletes set world records.
+It goes without saying, we want the best for our horses, both physically and mentally.
+Shiatsu massage is beneficial in both of these areas.
+It helps to release tight muscles and relieve fatigue, stress, and soreness as well as help our athletes set world records.
 We can all—humans and horses—do without stress in our lives!
-At Geary Whiting’s Equine Massage School for Horse and Rider program you will learn the art of Shiatsu massage for both horses and riders, along with nutrition, saddle fitting, horse stretching techniques, and much more.
+Geary Whiting’s Equine Sports Massage Courses for Horse and Rider program you will learn the art of Shiatsu massage for both horses and riders, along with nutrition, saddle fitting, horse stretching techniques, and much more.

 Owner and teacher Geary Whiting has an extensive background in the health and fitness business that goes back to the early sixties as a personal trainer to humans.
 In 1981, he incorporated sports massages and later Shiatsu massages into his personal training and nutrition programs.

 In 1995, Geary Whiting adapted his human massage techniques to horses and was delighted to discover how well the horses responded.
 Since then, Geary has mentored and taught thousands of students in achieving an equine massage therapy certification, helping them bring health and happiness to their horses.
 Geary is delighted to teach you his very effective massage techniques which he has used on World Class Athletes since 1981.
 You will feel empowered after seeing how the massage has helped not only the horse but you as well.
 This course also focuses on the rider, trainer, and owner.
 It will help you explore human potential – your potential!